 LIT I Counselor

-Natalie has over five years of experience in the education field and brings an additional four years of camp experience to the LIT team.
-Natalie holds a Bachelors and Masters degree from UNH.
+Natalie has over eight years of experience in the education field and brings an additional four years of camp experience to the LIT team.
+Natalie holds Bachelors’s and Masters’s degrees from UNH.
 Natalie joined the Brooks School Summer Programs team in 2017.

 LIT I Counselor